-If you’re nearing the end of your degree program and your dissertation or thesis is on the horizon, or you’re planning to apply for a PhD program, chances are you’re going to need to craft a research proposal.
-If you’re on this page, you’re probably unsure exactly what that is.
+Whether you’re nearing the end of your degree and your dissertation is on the horizon, or you’re planning to apply for a PhD program, chances are you’ll need to craft a convincing research proposal.
+If you’re on this page, you’re probably unsure exactly what the research proposal is all about.
 Well, you’ve come to the right place.
-In this post, we’ll explain in simple language:

-A research proposal is a simply a structured, formal document that explains what you plan to research (i.e. your research topic), why it’s worth researching (i.e. your justification), and how you plan to investigate it (i.e. your practical approach).
+Simply put, a research proposal is a structured, formal document that explains what you plan to research (your research topic), why it’s worth researching (your justification), and how you plan to investigate it (your methodology).

 The most important word here is “convince” – in other words, your research proposal needs to sell your research idea (to whoever is going to approve it).
 If it doesn’t convince them (of its suitability and manageability), you’ll need to revise and resubmit.
 This will cost you valuable time, which will either delay the start of your research or eat into its time allowance (which is bad news).